SimmeringRook/simmeringrook.github.io/courses/PH403/Winter/WorkingDraft.md

 While we now have a theory that provides extremely accurate predictions, we subtly sacrificed a lot along the way.
 In Galilean relativity, we could easily switch reference frames and agree on what all observers measured: distance, time, relative velocities, and order of events.
 As the relative speed of objects increased, we had to switch to special relativity, but lost: observers agreeing on the order of events (see the “barn and pole” paradox).
 Finally, in using \gls{gr} to correctly unify observers’ measurements in the presence of a gravitational field, we lose the ability to easily measure the relative velocity between reference frames.

+To facilitate the exploration of Schwarzschild geometry, the computational framework, dubbed Cartographer, generates visualizations of particular physical situations of interest.
+While the \gls{gps} example is only concerned with introductory implications of relativity, a particular topic of focus for Cartographer is to map out the differential scattering caused by a \gls{bh} as massless and low-mass particles traverse the curved spacetime.
+Differential scattering is modeled using minor adjustments to Rutherford scattering [6].

 We first review the concepts of proper time, proper distance, and geodesics in \gls{gr} and how to use the line element to measure separation in spacetime and how to represent it computationally (Sections \ref{primer}-\ref{design}).
 Then we will refresh on differential scattering cross-sections of light about an object (Section \ref{diffScatt}) in preparation for examining the scattering caused by the curvature of spacetime in Section \ref{scattering}.
 Section \ref{schwarzMaps} focuses on the generation and analysis of visualizations depicting simple and complex geodesics in the Schwarzschild geometry.

 \pagebreak